What is North Cork Social Prescribing?

 Anyone (over 18) who is ready for a change, and wants to connect with their community.
 You might end up making new friends, joining the Men’s Shed, attending regular coffee mornings, joining a walking or running group, starting an art or dance class, joining a support group for a specific health issue, learning a new skill, joining a reading or writing group, accessing support from local information resources or starting a new course.

-Essentially, Health and Wellbeing Community Referral is a new way for an old idea, that people are happier and healthier when they are connected to their community.
+Essentially, Social Prescribing is a new way for an old idea, that people are happier and healthier when they are connected to their community.
 Get in touch for a chat!

 Resources and Activities